wsydney76/craft-properties-field/README.md

 ## Condition rules

-The plugin does not support condition rules for out of the box because the field setup is too complex to be handled.
+The plugin does not support condition rules out of the box because the field setup is too complex to be handled.

-However, you can provide custom condition rules for your project
+However, you can provide custom condition rules for your project.

 ![Condition rules](images/condition.jpg)